VanArts/goodbye/README.md

   * Your code should be nested in your name ID so that we could avoid conflicts between your class name and the other ones

-### We would love you to contribute about code, design or idea for this site.
+### We would appriciate if you could contribute about code, design or idea for this site.

 Thank you:)